The prescribed mean curvature equation in weakly regular domains: Introduction

 One of the key tools that we shall systematically use in our proofs is Theorem \ref{thm:interiorapprox} about the interior approximation of an open set $\Omega$ with finite perimeter satisfying \eqref{eq:weakmildreg}, by means of sequences of smooth sets that converge to $\Omega$ in measure and in perimeter.
 This result has been proved by Schmidt \cite{Schmidt2014}, here we only add to the statement the useful observation that, being $\Omega$ connected, one can find a sequence of connected smooth sets with the above-mentioned property.
 Another, more technical tool is the recent characterization of $W^{1,1}_{0}(\Omega)$ as the space of functions in $W^{1,1}(\Omega)$ having zero trace at $\de\Omega$, due to Swanson \cite{swanson2007} (see Theorem \ref{thm:W110}).

 In Section \ref{sec:GaussGreen} we introduce some notions and prove some results, that will be needed in the following sections.

-First, under the assumptions \eqref{eq:key} and \eqref{eq:weakmildreg}, we prove Theorem \ref{thm:GaussGreen} which states a generalized Gauss-Green formula valid for bounded continuous vector fields with bounded divergence and for $BV$ functions on $\Omega$.
+Under the assumptions \eqref{eq:key} and \eqref{eq:weakmildreg}, we prove Theorem \ref{thm:GaussGreen} which states a generalized Gauss-Green formula valid for bounded continuous vector fields with bounded divergence and for $BV$ functions on $\Omega$.
 We recall that very general forms of the Gauss-Green Theorem have been already obtained by several authors, see for instance \cite{DeGiorgi61b, Federer45, Federer58}, \cite{BuragoMazja69, Volpert67a}, \cite{Anzellotti83, Ziemer83}, and \cite{Pfeffer05a, DePauwPfeffer04a}.
 We recall in particular the extensions of the divergence theorem for bounded, divergence-measure vector fields on sets with finite perimeter \cite{ChenFrid99a, ChenFrid03, ChenTorres05, ChenTorresZiemer09}.
-These last results rely on a notion of \textit{weak normal trace} of a bounded, divergence-measure vector field $\xi$ on the reduced boundary of $E$, where $E\subset\subset \Omega$ is a set of finite perimeter and $\Omega$ is the domain of the vector field.
+These last results rely on a notion of \textit{weak normal trace} of a bounded, divergence-measure vector field $\xi$ on the reduced boundary of $E$, where $E\subset\subset \Omega$ is a set of finite perimeter and $\Omega$ is the domain of the vector field, see \cite{AmbrosioCrippaManiglia2005, ComiPayne2018, CrastaDeCicco2017}.
 This notion of trace already appears in \cite{Anzellotti83}, in the special case of $E$ being an open bounded set with Lipschitz boundary.
-A crucial tool used in \cite{ChenTorresZiemer09} is the approximation of $E$ by smooth sets which are ``mostly'' contained in the measure-theoretic interior of $E$ with respect to the measure $\mu = \div \xi$.
+A crucial tool used in \cite{ChenTorresZiemer09} (see also \cite{ComiTorres2017}) is the approximation of $E$ by smooth sets which are ``mostly'' contained in the measure-theoretic interior of $E$ with respect to the measure $\mu = \div \xi$.
 Actually, this is the main reason why $E$ needs to be compactly contained in the domain of the vector field $\xi$.
 On the other hand, if such a domain $\Omega$ has finite perimeter and $P(\Omega) = \H^{n-1}(\de\Omega)$ then one can consider the vector field $\hat\xi$ defined as $\hat\xi = \xi$ on $\Omega$ and $\hat\xi = 0$ on $\R^{n}\setminus \Omega$, so that by relying on Theorem \ref{thm:interiorapprox} it is possible to show that $\div \hat\xi$ is a finite measure on $\R^{n}$.
 Then by applying \cite[Theorem 25.1]{ChenTorresZiemer09} one might show the validity of the divergence theorem for the field $\xi$ on $E=\Omega$, which in turn leads to the generalized Gauss-Green formula